sabia-group/paper-SALTED-moire/README.md

 ## Citation

-If you use thid dataset in your research, please cite both the dataset and the paper:
+If you use this dataset in your research, please cite both the dataset and the paper:

 Paper:
 ```bibtex